xiaoxiaoflood/firefox-scripts/README.md

   [Download link](https://github.com/xiaoxiaoflood/firefox-scripts/raw/master/chrome/styloaix.uc.js).
 </details>

 Bonus: I don't like the new password manager and the old one was removed in Fx 77.
 I'm still using it.
-If you want it too, save [these files](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/chrome/utils/passwordmgr), so you cant access the old password manager using chrome://userchromejs/content/passwordmgr/passwordManager.xhtml (bookmark this URL).
+If you want it too, save [these files](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/chrome/utils/passwordmgr), so that you can access the old password manager using chrome://userchromejs/content/passwordmgr/passwordManager.xhtml (bookmark this URL).

 ## Screenshots